COGS108/Projects/FinalProject_Guidelines.md

 * Assemble a Jupyter notebook that communicates your hypothesis, methods, and results.
 Submit this as your final project.
 * Submit feedback about group and individual group members.
 This is done individually.

+### Taboo topics

+While you are *encouraged* to pick a topic that helps our understanding of the world/society, you are free to pick *almost any* topic for your final project.
+That said, there are a few off-limit (or "taboo") topics.
+These topics are off-limits for three reasons: (1) these projects have been done a whole bunch of times on Kaggle already, which (2) limits the amount you can learn, and (3) makes these projects super boring to read and grade.
+We encourage you to pick a topic you care about, not one that is the easiest to find on the Internet.

+The taboo topics in COGS 108 are:

+- movie recommendation system
+- youtube video comments / trending analysis

+If you think you have a novel idea and *really, really* want to work on one of these two topics, reach out to Prof Ellis, and she'll let you know if your idea will work.

 ## Getting Started

 We strongly encourage you to discuss potential project ideas on Piazza, with your TAs and IAs, and/or with Prof. Ellis!
 This will give us a chance to make sure you’re on the right track even before you submit your draft.